 His career has brought him face to face with social disadvantage and health inequalities, and to the political context in which these occur, while his experience as a movie- goer has shown him the educative power of documentary film.

-George Ransley is a junior doctor who previously worked as a theatre director in the UK and internationally.
+George Ransley is a junior doctor working in London.
+Prior to life as a doctor, he worked as a theatre director in the UK and internationally.

-His primary interests are in infectious disease, particularly tuberculosis, and how film can be used to communicate health messages in low income countries.
+His primary interests are in neurology, public health, and how film can be used to communicate health

 Mike Rüb is a medical student in his final year, currently working on his doctoral thesis on cinemeducation in Berlin.
 He is passionate to understand how feature films and documentaries can be used in medical teaching.